HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/context_preview.md

-# Context Preview in Presentation Designer
+# Canvas Context Preview in Presentation Designer

 ## Overview

-The Context Preview feature in HCL Digital Experience Presentation Designer enables users to preview how presentation templates will render with actual content from WCM (Web Content Manager) content items or site areas.
+The Canvas Context Preview feature in HCL Digital Experience Presentation Designer enables users to preview how presentation templates will render with actual content from WCM (Web Content Manager) content items.
 This feature provides real-time visualization of template designs with live data, helping content authors and designers make informed decisions before publishing.

 **Key Benefits:**

 - **Real-time Preview:** Instantly see how your template renders with actual content
 - **Content Mapping:** Automatically maps content elements, property tags, and generic tags to your template
 - **Multiple Data Sources:** Supports Content Elements, Property Tags, and Generic Tags